 The frequency of inspection varies widely in accordance with the severity of service and a suitable inspection schedule should be developed with experience over time.
 During the first week of operation, at least one inspection should be made.
-At these initial inspections, in addition to the items listed below, check all nuts for tightness to make certain that all were tightened properly at installation (but do not re-torque already tightened nuts).
+At these initial inspections, in addition to the items listed below, check all nuts for tightness to make certain that all were tightened properly at installation (but do not retorque already tightened nuts).
 Following the first week, it is probable that inspections of the fan need be made no more frequently than inspection of the drive.

-3.1.3 CHECK BLADE ANGLE AND RUNNING POSI-TION
+3.1.3 CHECK BLADE DROOP AND ANGLE

 Turn off the unit and watch the blade tips.
-A looseness in the hub tube will permit a blade to flatten in angle.
+A looseness of the clamp nut will permit a blade to flatten in angle.
 This usually can be detected by looking at the tips of the blades while the fan is slowing down.
 At the same time, before the unit comes to a complete stop, watch the track of the blade tips to see that all blades have the same droop.
 If one or more blades have a substantially different droop than the other blades, or if all of the blades show a greater droop than at the last inspection, investigate further.
 Excessive droop has two possible causes:

-1. A damaged resilient mount that requires replacement.
+1. A damaged resilient mount that requires replacement